EZManager Docs

 returnNft recovery path

-Position owners can call returnNft at any time to recover direct custody of their LP NFT outside managed protocol flows.
+Position owners can call returnNft to recover direct custody of their LP NFT outside managed protocol flows.

 Recommended user response during pause